danielsociu/IntroductionToRobotics/README.md

 1. Button that has a connection type PULLUP.
 Initializes state 2 of the program
 2. Pedestrian semaphore
 3. Car semaphore
 4. The active buzzer for the pedestrian semaphore.

+We use only one resistor for the semaphores because we have them in parallel and it only lights one led at a time per semaphore.
+We connect the leds, the buzzer and the button to the digital ports on arduino, the button being the only input.

 [Demonstration video](https://youtube.com/watch?v=JWWpOgTnioQ&feature=share)